 - Long-Term Care Ombudsman at 1-800-657-3591 (TDD/TTY, please call 711).

-- Minnesota Department of Health provides a guide on outdoor visitation and how to connect your loved ones safe while indoor restrictions are still in place.
+- Minnesota Department of Health provides guidance and information on visitation and how to connect your loved ones safely.

 - Six questions you need to ask if your loved one is in nursing care: If you have a spouse, sibling, parent, or other loved one in a nursing home, you may be worried about their safety and well-being because of the coronavirus pandemic.
 Learn some key questions to ask the nursing home.